 #15.
 Visit the Southernmost Point

 Another Key West staple, you have to make a stop at the Southermost Point sign while visiting.
 It might be a little touristy, but I love this landmark.
-As a Floridian, this sign is often shown on TV during hurricanes and has had to be repainted a few times due to damage from storms.

-If you don’t want to wait in line for a photo, I recommend getting here as early as possible to avoid the crowds!
+It’s completely free to visit, but if you don’t want to wait in line for a photo, I recommend getting here as early as possible to avoid the crowds!

 Southernmost Point Key West